Ph.D. in the field of Robotics Vision

 11SYNERGASIA_9_629, National Strategic Reference Framework (NSRF) – Competitiveness & Entrepreneurship – SYNERGASIA 2011

-I have also worked on the AVERT project, run by the research committee of Democritus University of Thrace.
+I have also worked on the AVERT project.
 This project developed a security system capable of removing any blocking or suspect vehicle from vulnerable positions such as enclosed infrastructure spaces, tunnels, low bridges as well as under-building and underground car parks.
 Vehicles can be removed from confined spaces with delicate handling, swiftly, and in any direction to a safer disposal point to reduce or eliminate collateral damage to infrastructure and personnel.
-Remote operation, self-powered and on-board sensors provides a new capability that can operate alongside existing technologies, thereby enhancing bomb disposal response, speed and safety.
+Remote operation, self-powered and onboard sensors provide a new capability that can operate alongside existing technologies, thereby enhancing bomb disposal response, speed and safety.

 My task in this project included the development of place recognition algorithms in order for the system to be able to recover its position in localization failure scenarios.